Buying real estate in Jakarta?

 Sources: Mordor Intelligence, Real Estate Asia, Cushman & Wakefield, JLL

-7) Real estate prices in Jakarta will rise significantly due to increasing demand and limited supply
+7) Property prices in Jakarta will rise due to higher construction costs from stricter building regulations

 Stricter building regulations in Jakarta are set to push up construction costs, which will, in turn, affect property prices.